 I have three podcasts and a YouTube channel.
 One podcast is a weekly talk show on tech, one an occasional one hour essay on developer's lives, and one a social media and tech culture show with my friend Luvvie.

-I would love it if you would subscribe to my blog's RSS feed.
-I'm also on Google+, Twitter, Instagram, and Facebook.
+I would love it if you would subscribe to my blog's RSS feed, or you can get my blog delivered to you via email.
+I'm also on TikTok, Twitter, Instagram, Facebook, and YouTube

 If you just want to email me, go ahead send an email to email@example.com but be nice and make sure you Googled around a bit before you do. ;)